 UCAS allows you 4,000 characters, including spaces (or roughly 500 words), for your personal statement, so often students feel like they have to start by keeping their personal statement within this limit.
 We would highly recommend NOT to do this.
 First focus on content.
 Getting the right content is crucial to produce a high quality personal statement.
 Most of you will struggle to cut your writing down to this word count, which is why the real skill becomes choosing your content.
-This is what we can help with in our personal statement tutoring sessions.
-We help you to determine wWhat is truly important to you,?
-What will show the reader that you understand the role of the doctor ?
-And what will show them that you have what it takes.
+We can help with our personal statement tutoring sessions.
+We help you to determine what is truly important to you - we will show the reader that you understand the role of the doctor, and that you have what it takes.
 You can’t do any of these tasks if the content isn’t good to begin with.

 I really hope this one is obvious!
 The medical profession does not take well to plagiarism or lying, not in your personal statement, not ever.
 You are trying to enter one of the most trusted professions, so it will not be taken lightly if you are seen to be untrustworthy.
 Same goes for gross exaggeration - if you made one cake in primary school, do not call yourself a keen baker and if you kick a ball around a field every so often, selling yourself as a world renowned footballer is not a good idea.
 These are the sort of things the admissions team will ask about in your interview and they will easily be able to tell if you weren’t being completely truthful.